List of Indonesian provinces by GDP

 This article presents a list of Indonesian provinces sorted by their gross regional product (GRP Nominal and PPP).

 Methodology

 GRP Nominal is the regional or provincial counterpart of the national gross domestic product, the most comprehensive measure of national economic activity.
 The Statistics Indonesia (Badan Pusat Statistik) derives GRP for a province as the sum of the GRP Nominal originating in all the industries in the province at current prices market.

-List of Indonesian administrative divisions by GRP Nominal, with 14,308 IDR = US$1 term of Nominal while 4,833.87 IDR = Int$1 term of PPP.